MassimilianoMele/Plasma-on-ChuwiHi8/README.md

 Follow these steps:

 A. Boot into Recovery Mode
-Reboot the device.
-In the GRUB menu, select Advanced options for Debian.
+Boot Chuwi Hi8 and in the GRUB menu, select Advanced options for Debian.
-Choose the entry ending with (recovery mode).
+Choose the entry ending with (recovery mode) and a root shell starts automatically, insert your root password.
-Select the option that opens a root shell.
 B. Add your user to the sudo group
-Replace yourusername with your actual username:
+Replace 'yourusername' with your actual username, the same that you put in the installation:

       usermod -aG sudo yourusername